trilemma-dev/SwiftAuthorizationSample/README.md

   - Directly read the info and launchd property lists embedded in the helper tool
   - This is a dependency for SecureXPC

-Each of these dependencies have their own READMEs as well as full DocC documentation.
+Each of these frameworks have their own READMEs as well as full DocC documentation.

 ##  Installing a Helper Tool
 macOS allows apps to indirectly run code as root by installing a privileged helper tool.
 If you were to directly use